All Products

 Note

-Capacity usage is based on the total number of elastic network interfaces (including primary and secondary ENIs) associated with the security group.
+Capacity usage is based on the total number of ENIs (primary and secondary) associated with the security group.

-You can add a security group rule that authorizes access to or from another security group by referencing its ID.
+A security group rule can authorize access to or from another security group by referencing its ID.

 Security group type